Frequently Asked Questions

 How will I know you have considered my feedback?

-We will not be able to respond directly to everyone who submits feedback, but we will carefully consider all the feedback received and ensure the information is considered by design teams.
+We will not be able to respond directly to everyone who submits feedback.
+However, we will carefully consider all feedback received and ensure the information is considered by design teams.
 A consultation summary report will be made available after all feedback has been analysed and considered.

 What are the next steps?

-We will gather and review all feedback received during this public engagement both through feedback questionnaires and public drop in events.
-Your views are important to us, and this is an opportunity to provide comments on the current proposed schemes to help shape the detailed design stage.
-We will document the process and publish the results in a consultation report.
+We will gather and review all feedback received.
+Your views are important to us.
+This is an opportunity to provide comments on the current issues and proposed schemes to help shape the detailed design stage.
+We will document the process and publish the results in a consultation summary report.

 More detailed designs will be produced before any construction takes place and we will keep you informed.

-How will you minimise disruption while the improvements are being constructed?
+How will you minimise disruption while the improvements are being built?

 We will make every effort to minimise disruption during the construction period.
-Where temporary road closures and diversions are required, advanced warning will be given to ensure alternative routes are clearly signposted and access to properties and businesses maintained.
-We will also try to schedule construction activities in a way that minimises impact on peak traffic times and community events where possible.
+Where temporary road closures and diversions are needed, advanced warning will be given to ensure alternative routes are clearly signposted and access to properties and businesses maintained.
+Where possible, we will plan construction activities in a way that reduces impact on peak traffic times and community events.

-A construction management plan will be developed once the designs have progressed to detailed design and a contractor is in place to build the scheme.
-Prior to any construction works taking place, the impact of the works on local people, businesses, road users and the environment will be assessed, and mitigation measures designed.
+After schemes have progressed to detailed design and a contractor has been selected, a construction management plan will be developed.
+Before any construction works, the impact of the works on local people, businesses, road users and the environment will be assessed, and mitigation measures designed.

 Buses